JWGardiner/Pico-OS/README.md

 Upon starting, it will generate these files.

 Once you boot it up for the first time, you are greeted by a CLI interface; you can access any commands in /bin and to keep the OS lightweight on the limiting hardware; nothing is pre-installed.
+The only command you can use by default is `ls-cmd` which just lists all of the files in `/bin`

 # Usage